wouterfovel/crypto-monitor/README.md

     - On 'small-screen' breakpoint, the coins list will be placed under the info/trend graph, so we have responsivenes on small screens.

-- vue add i18n (Internatinalization)
+- vue add i18n (Internationalization)

 - Other things